axibase/atsd-use-cases/research/baltimore-pd/README.md

 | 2015-10-01 | 2        |
 | 2015-11-01 | 6        |

-Please contact [Axibase](https://axibase.com/feedback/) with any questions.
+Contact [Axibase](https://axibase.com/feedback/) with any questions.